sean-parent/notebook/better-code-class/03-algorithms.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-- Limitations of half-open intevals
+- Limitations of half-open intervals
-    - If there is not _next element_ then a half open interval cannot express a single element
+    - If there is not a _next element_ then a half open interval cannot express a single element
     - If there is a finite number of elements, the last (or first) cannot be included
 <!-- #endregion -->